lohitpt252003/frontend-for-annaforces/README.md

 The project follows a modular component structure.
 Each component is located in its own directory inside `src/components`.

+## Styling and Class Naming Convention

+To maintain consistency and readability, all CSS class names should follow the `component-name-classname` convention (e.g., `login-container`, `header-nav`).
+This ensures that class names are unique and clearly associated with the component they belong to.

+Currently, many components utilize inline styles for quick prototyping and development.
+The long-term goal is to refactor these inline styles into dedicated CSS files (e.g., `ComponentName.css`) and apply the `component-name-classname` convention to all elements.

 ### Core Components

 *   **`App.js`**: The main application component, handling global state (like authentication status) and routing.